BradCoffield/APIs-for-librarians/_archivedotorg/prelinger.md

 {:.code-notes}

-* Lines 20-180: This part of code is what does the description hiding and is from [http://viralpatel.net](http://viralpatel.net).
+* Lines 19-179: This part of code is what does the description hiding and is from [http://viralpatel.net](http://viralpatel.net).
-* Lines 196-205: Could be removed if you only want to display one result.
-If so then just add `let num1= getRandomIntInclusive(0, data.response.docs.length);` in their stead.
-* Lines 214-227: Also delete these if you only want one result.
+* Line 213: Modify how many items are displayed by changing `4` to a different number.

 ##### The code itself: